josmar-crwdstffng/angular/aio/content/guide/http.md

 <code-example header="app/http-interceptors/noop-interceptor.ts" path="http/src/app/http-interceptors/noop-interceptor.ts"></code-example>

 The `intercept` method transforms a request into an `Observable` that eventually returns the HTTP response.
-In this sense, each interceptor is fully capable of handling the request entirely by itself.
+In this sense, each interceptor is fully capable of handling the request unassisted.

 Most interceptors inspect the request on the way in and forward the \(perhaps altered\) request to the `handle()` method of the `next` object which implements the [`HttpHandler`](api/common/http/HttpHandler) interface.